Join the team

 Email: info@terrapin.org.au

-Terrapin encourages applications from First Nations people, people with disability, people from culturally and linguistically diverse backgrounds, and LGBTQIA+ individuals.
-We are committed to a workplace that reflects the diversity of the communities we serve.
+Terrapin welcomes applications from First Nations people, people with disability, people from culturally and linguistically diverse backgrounds, and LGBTQIA+ individuals.
+We aim for a workplace that reflects the diversity of the communities we serve.

 Our team